perstarke-webdev/panorama-perspectives-blog/_posts/2025-01-31-ai-audio-exam-prep.md

 I hope this method helps you, too! **Give it a try, and let me know how it works for you.**

-And of course—if ChatGPT throws in any hilarious jokes while generating your fun summaries, **drop them in the comments!** I’d love to hear them. 😆
+And of course—if ChatGPT throws in any hilarious jokes while generating your fun summaries, **share them!** I’d love to hear them. 😆

 Now go crush that exam. 🚀